On the existence of powerful p-values and e-values for composite hypotheses: Composite null and composite alternative

 Note that we have put a stronger assumption on the e-variable $X$ ($\inf_{Q\in\Q}\E^Q[\log X]>0$) than having nontrivial e-power against $\Q$ (for all $Q\in\Q,~\E^Q[\log X]>0$).
 Theorem~\ref{thm:infinite case} can thus be seen as a sufficient condition for the existence of an exact e-variable that has nontrivial e-power against $\Q$.
-Dealing with pivotal p-variables is beyond the scope of this paper and left open.
+Dealing with pivotal p-variables appears beyond the techniques of this paper.